ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The particularities of the method developed for simulated data are listed below.

 * Regarding data generation:
-    1. By planning a matrix of simulations with OLGA [[21]](#21), gradually varying the main parameters of the considered scenario;
+    1. Planning a matrix of simulations with OLGA [[21]](#21), gradually varying the main parameters of the considered scenario;
-    1. Running simulations and filtering out those whose results did not converge (well did not produce normally);
+    1. Running simulations and filtering out those whose results did not converge (wells that did not produce normally);
     1. Automated extraction of time series from TPL files generated by OLGA and relating to successful simulations;
-    1. With perfectly periodic time series;
+    1. Perfectly periodic time series;
     1. No frozen variables and missing values;
-    1. With variables already represented with standardized measurement units;
+    1. Variables represented with standardized measurement units;
-    1. Without any noise in the time series.
+    1. Absence of any noise in the time series.
 * Regarding data labeling:
     1. Fully automated from simulation results (including transient periods).